microshare/microshare.github.io/docs/2/admin/admin-management/overview.md

 ---
 layout: docs
 title: Overview
-description: What it means to be a company adminsistrator through Microshare
+description: What it means to be a company adminsistrator through Microshare®
 toc: true
 ---